Jahia/content-integrity/README.md

         </dependency>
     </dependencies>

 You need to declare a DX level dependency to the core module.
-If you module is dedicated to content integrity extension, then it is relevant to flag it as a system module as enabling it on a website would not carry any additional effect.
+If your module is dedicated to content integrity extension, then it is relevant to flag it as a system module as enabling it on a website would not carry any additional effect out.

     <properties>
         <jahia-depends>default,content-integrity</jahia-depends>
         <jahia-module-type>system</jahia-module-type>
     </properties>

-You need as well configure the BND plugin to scan the OSGi declarative services annotations.
+You need as well to configure the BND plugin to scan the OSGi declarative services annotations.

     <build>
         <plugins>